ydb-platform/ydb/ydb/docs/en/core/best_practices/cdc.md

 ## Enabling and disabling CDC {#add-drop}

-CDC is represented as a data schema object: a changefeed that can be added to a table or deleted from it using the [ADD CHANGEFEED and DROP CHANGEFEED](../yql/reference/syntax/alter_table.md#changefeed) directives of the YQL `ALTER TABLE` statement.
+CDC is represented as a data schema object: a changefeed that can be added to a table or deleted from them using the [ADD CHANGEFEED and DROP CHANGEFEED](../yql/reference/syntax/alter_table.md#changefeed) directives of the YQL `ALTER TABLE` statement.

 ## Reading data from a topic {#read}